hjmschoonvelde/ess_qta_2026/README.md

 -	**Lecture**: Dictionary construction and validation.
 How are dictionaries still relevant in the age of LLMs?

--	**Lab**: Categorizing your documents using self-made dictionaries.
-Evaluating results.
+-	**Lab**: Applying sentiment dictionaries, building a custom policy dictionary, comparing dictionary rates over time and across parties, and using validation to assess results.

 - **Readings**